-“Kind of, but not enough to have an encyclopedic knowledge of every episode.
+“Re-runs maybe, but not enough to have an encyclopedic knowledge of every episode.
 God, wasn’t it on the air forever?”

 “Yes, if you can call 9 years and 249 episodes forever.
 That’s not counting their three made for TV movies.”

 Nikki then piped in and said, “I wasn’t born yet when it came on, but I think I might have seen part of an episode on TV Land.”

 “Whatever.
 Since none of you are blessed, like I am, with the memories of a childhood spent basking in the loving, warm glow of a television set, let me put this another way.
 You know the “Tramp for Day” wedding gown that Charity always models at the finale of the Style Show well we’re going to shrink it.
 By that I mean Nikki you and I are going to get our hands on the dress and exchange it for a smaller, much smaller size.
 I want to see Charity try to cram her size 10 body into a size 2 gown.
 I’m seeing tears and a whole lot of screaming in her future.”

 “And just how do you think you and Nikki are going to get a hold of Charity’s dress?”
 ABC asked.

 “That’s easy.
 We’re going to volunteer to work backstage at the style show.”

 “No, I can’t let you do that,” ABC said, “Do you know what you have to do backstage?
 Basically, you’re a hot mom’s servant.
 No, that’s wrong, you’re a hot mom’s bitch.
 This plan has too many holes.
 First, no hot mom will want you as their bitch and secondly, no one, I repeat no one, will believe you want to work backstage.”